 To become a Certification Candidate, an individual must:

 - Be enrolled at a CATA accredited institution

-- Hold a valid First Aid and CPR-HCP certificate, or CATA approved equivalent
+- Hold a valid First Aid and BLS certificate, or CATA approved equivalent

 - Complete the Online Application for Certification Candidate Membership

 - Anyone wishing to attempt the National Certification Exam must maintain their membership status with the CATA for a minimum of 18 months immediately preceding attempting the CATA NCE.

 Becoming a Certified Athletic Therapist